AbudiMutamba/Cookie-assigment/Session9/notes.md

 #API
 API short for Application Programming Interface.
-API is like a bridge between 2 or more application(systems)
+API is like a bridge, it enables communication between 2 or more application(systems).

-Meeting area is the HTTP which is short for HyperText Transfer Protocol via path which follows the format such as http(s)//domain.tld:port/endpoint
+They communicate via HTTP which is short for HyperText Transfer Protocol via path which follows the format such as http(s)//domain.tld:port/endpoint.

+HTTP's protocols are represented by methods also commonly know as HTTP verbs.

-HTTP VERBS/METHODS: Are to represent the different actions to be performed usig the API
+HTTP VERBS/METHODS: Represent the  the different actions to be performed  in the system the API exposes
 ------
 - ***POST*** -> Send data to API
 - ***GET*** -> Retrive data from the API